 Content branding is a term for a tool that allows someone to display their own branding over someone else’s content.
 An intelligent link with content branding will send the user to a page with an overlay placed on top of the original content.
 This overlay often includes a call to action or some message that was set by the person who created the billboard link, even though they may not own or have rights to use the end destination’s content.

 Here is an example of a link with content branding: http://to80.net/dnIqJ#http://www.entrepreneur.com/article/251737

 In this example, the link was originally published on Twitter and it sends readers to a great article on entreprenuer.com.
 If you look closely, however, you will notice a small call to action in the bottom left, from the person who was originally linking to this article.
 This allows him to still benefit from his links to external websites, even though he is not associated with entrepreneur.com or the article.

 How is this possible?

-This is done by rendering the end destination in an iframe and then loading other type of content over the top of the iframe.
-Intelligent linking services that offer this allow you build a link to almost any external site.
+This is done by rendering the end destination in an iframe and then loading other types of content over the top of the iframe.
+Intelligent linking services that offer this allows you build a link to almost any external site.
 When one of your readers clicks on that specific link, they are brought to the specified page with your branded message layered on top.